bitcoin/bitcoin/CONTRIBUTING.md

     # save and quit
     git push -f # (force push to GitHub)

+If you have problems with squashing (or other workflows with `git`), you can alternatively enable "Allow edits from maintainers" in the right GitHub sidebar and ask for help in the pull request.

+Please refrain from creating several pull requests for the same change.
+Use the pull request that is already open (or was created earlier) to amend changes.
+This preserves the discussion and review that happened earlier for the respective change set.

 The length of time required for peer review is unpredictable and will vary from pull request to pull request.